vladfrangu/chainfetch/README.md

 In chainfetch, there are 4 functions which can determine how the response should be parsed.
 You can access the body by using `res.body`.

-By default, we try to JSON.parse the body if the response provides the `Content-Type` header, and it includes `application/json`.
+By default, we try to JSON.parse the body if the response provides the `Content-Type` header and it includes `application/json`.

 |       Function      |                                          What it Returns                                          |
 |:-------------------:|:-------------------------------------------------------------------------------------------------:|